 We were here on a quest.
 What else did a party of adventurers do when they accidentally shut down the circus they belonged to for, simply put, evil deeds?

 We huddled in a straw hut.
-I leaned back in a rickety chair, distracted by the throbbing throat sac of the elder Muk Muk, Wart Nose, as he quibbled with Maziel, our Drow of no discernable gender.
+I leaned back in a rickety chair, distracted by the throbbing throat sac of the elder Muk Muk, Wart Nose, as he quibbled with Maziel, our Drow of a purposely hidden gender.
 Though the way Maziel chastised me never failed to remind me of my aunt.
 "Tara, stop wrestling the apes.
 Tara, you're drinking too much.
 Tara, go don't go over there--ARGH!"

-I grinned when Maziel and the wood-elf at her/his side eyed our group with evident skepticism.
+I grinned when Maziel and the wood-elf at their side eyed our group with evident skepticism.
 It was the look of, “I'm going to help THEM find our missing warrior?”